 As for the future?
 Well, with anticipation building for their first European tour (arriving May 2022 and wrapping in Early June at Levitation Fest in Angers, France) Ghost Woman is practicing patience; the devil makes work for idle hands.
 And there's always something to do.

-The album is available to pre-order on limited edition red vinyl via Full Time Hobby + Rough Trade shops, and black vinyl globally.
+The album is available to buy on limited edition red vinyl via Full Time Hobby + Rough Trade shops, and black vinyl globally.
 Head here to buy.

 Ghost Woman track list: